drakefys2019/labs/_site/projects/lab2/lab2.md

 Albert Einstein, 1930
 </div>

-<span style="color: blue">Consider how this excerpt may reflect the nature of the puzzles and environment in this section of the island.</span>
+<span style="color: blue">Group Discussion: Consider how this excerpt may reflect the nature of the puzzles and environment in this section of the island.</span>